 - Testing is available at the District Office (435 Hillcrest Ave) every Monday 8:00am-4:00pm.
 This testing is free to employees. - Testing is available at various locations throughout Monterey County.
 Please click for Monterey County Testing Locations or call 1-888-634-1123. - Type of Testing... - o If a person is asymptomatic during quarantine, any FDA-approved diagnostic test is acceptable for evaluation of an individual's COVID-19 status, as noted in the CDPH testing guidance.
 This includes antigen diagnostic tests and PCR diagnostic tests.
-PCR tests are preferred, but not required. - At this time, at-home testing is not recommended for evaluation of an individual's status during quarantine.
-CDPH is currently conducting pilot studies to further understand the utility of at-home testing. - o For persons in quarantine who experience symptoms, a negative result from an antigen test or POC molecular test results should be confirmed with a laboratory-based PCR test.
+PCR tests are preferred, but not required. - For persons in quarantine who experience symptoms, a negative result from an antigen test or POC molecular test results should be confirmed with a laboratory-based PCR test.